Algorithmic Collective Action in Machine Learning: Introduction

 \subsection{Our contribution}

 We initiate a principled study of algorithmic collective action in digital platforms that deploy machine learning algorithms.
 We propose a simple theoretical model of a collective interacting with a firm’s learning algorithm.
-The size of the collective is specified by a value~$\alpha>0$ that corresponds to the fraction of participating individuals in a population drawn from a base distribution~$\cP_0.$ The firm observes the mixture distribution $\cP=\alpha \cP^* + (1-\alpha) \cP_0,$ where $\cP^*$ depends on the strategy of the collective, and runs a learning algorithm $\cA$ on $\cP$.
+The size of the collective is specified by a value~$\alpha>0$ that corresponds to the fraction of participating individuals in a population drawn from a base distribution~$\cP_0.$ The firm observes the mixture distribution